AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-overview/c-common-data-types/c-common-data-types.md

 ---
 description: Catalog attributes and fields may contain data of one of the following types.
-seo-description: Catalog attributes and fields may contain data of one of the following types.
-seo-title: Common data types
 solution: Experience Manager
 title: Common data types
-uuid: 125a4044-7699-4c4f-9dea-a2934d919309
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---